tonyvict/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Tutor enters add command with student details.
+1. Tutor enters command to add student with corresponding student details.
 2. ClassRosterPro validates all fields and adds the student.
-3. Tutor enters addattr command with index and attribute.
+3. Tutor enters command to add attribute with corresponding key and values.
-4. ClassRosterPro adds the new attribute values to the student.\
+4. ClassRosterPro adds the new attribute values to the student successfully.\
    Use case ends.

 **Extensions:**